New York City

 Drew’s career spans both private and public sectors where he has led large, complex, mission-driven organizations, helping to build one of the country’s largest renewable energy businesses and spearhead one of the nation’s most important turnarounds.

-Prior to joining Enterprise, Drew helped build and lead Clearway Energy Group, among the three largest renewable energy companies in the United States.
+Prior to joining Enterprise, Drew helped build and lead Clearway Energy Group, among the largest renewable energy companies in the United States.
 At Clearway, he launched and managed the company’s Community Solar business, which deployed more than $1 billion in capital to become the industry leader in developing, financing and operating such renewable energy projects.
 Before Clearway, he helped launch the Renewables division of NRG Energy, Inc., a Fortune 250 company, a division which was later acquired and reorganized as Clearway.

 Prior to Clearway, Drew served in several public sector roles, first at the think tank, Center for American Progress, then in a gubernatorial administration as assistant secretary to the Governor of New York.